-- inetOrgPerson: The inetOrgPerson [RFC 2798] object class is a general purpose object class that holds attributes about people.
+inetOrgPerson: The inetOrgPerson [RFC 2798] object class is a general purpose object class that holds attributes about people.
 The attributes it holds were chosen to accommodate information requirements found in typical Internet and Intranet directory service deployments.

-The inetOrgPerson object class is designed to be used within directory services based on the LDAP v3 [RFC 2251] and the X.500 family of protocols, and it should be useful in other contexts as well. - 6585 Interaction Diagram: A diagram that depicts data flow and sequencing of events.
+The inetOrgPerson object class is designed to be used within directory services based on the LDAP v3 [RFC 2251] and the X.500 family of protocols, and it should be useful in other contexts as well.